49ers open practice window for LB Kwon Alexander

 Alexander was a key free agent signing for San Francisco last offseason and was one of the emotional leaders of the defense.
 He had 34 tackles, one forced fumble and one interception in eight games before getting hurt.
 He also excelled at pass coverage against running backs and linebackers.

+“He's the emotional leader of our team,” rookie linebacker Dre Greenlaw said.
+“He's the hype guy who gets everybody going.
+We definitely missed that.
+Having him back out there, you could just tell by practice today how much fun, how much energy we had.
+Having a warrior back like him makes everyone want to go like he does.”

-Rookie Dre Greenlaw took over his place and made the key tackle at the goal line to preserve the division-clinching win over the Seahawks.
+Greenlaw took over Alexander's place and made the key tackle at the goal line to preserve the division-clinching win over the Seahawks.

 Safety Jaquiski Tartt also took part in practice Thursday as the Niners returned to the field for the first time since winning the NFC West title with a season-ending victory at Seattle on Sunday.
 Tartt missed the past four games with injured ribs.